• Skip to main content

 Buyers and tenants are attracted to Wakefield city centre, thanks to its great amenities including shops, bars and restaurants plus easy access to Wakefield Westgate and Wakefield Kirkgate railway stations.

-Wakefield city centre offers property investors a range of property including budget terraced houses and smart townhouses in locations such as St. John’s and Thornes.
-There are also several city living apartment developments in locations such as Merchant Gate and the Wakefield Waterfront which might appeal to buy to let landlords.
+Wakefield city centre offers property investors a range of properties including budget terraced houses and smart townhouses in locations such as St. John’s and Thornes.
+There are also several city-living apartment developments in locations such as Merchant Gate and the Wakefield Waterfront which might appeal to buy-to-let landlords.

 Northern Suburbs